supakeen/papier-scherm/README.md

 ### Software

-- An MQTT server to connect to.
+- An MQTT server to connect to, all messages are expected to be in InfluxDBs "LineFormat".

 ## Installation